certat/tuency-docs/docs/index.md

 ## Purpose of the Portal

 The Constituency Portal serves as a centralized, self-managed database for contact and network assets.
-It allows verified organizations to manage their contact information, which is vital for communicating during security incidents or notifications.
+It allows verified organisations to manage their contact information, which is vital for communicating during security incidents or notifications.

 ## Current Features